 Mantel reserves an especial loathing for the Boleyn family.
 By diminishing their characters she reduces the Boleyn family to a single, detestable entity.
 The result?
 The reader has so much trouble distinguishing one deplorable Boleyn from the other that it is ultimately decided they all got what was coming to them.

 The core themes in The Other Boleyn Girl are vastly disparate.
 The story centres entirely on Mary, Anne, George Boleyn and Henry VIII with only cursory acknowledgements to figures like Cromwell and Wolsey.
 Jane Seymour gets more of a look-in than Cromwell.
 It is an uncomplicated version of the Tudor court, and for the most part it focuses on the three siblings.
-Gregory’s Anne is merely a scheming, manipulative witch, but she has deeper complexities.
+Gregory’s Anne is certainly an unlikeable, scheming, manipulative witch, but she has deeper complexities.
 Anne is viewed her through her own sister’s eyes, and as Gregory prefers to treat her characters as human beings, there are often deeply sympathetic glimpses of Anne.
-A woman who is thwarted in her desire to marry her first love, a woman who allows her temper to get the better of her, and often, a woman cracking under an enormous amount of pressure as she desperately strives to live up the image of the wife that Henry VIII demands.
+They are only glimpses, but we see a woman who is thwarted in her desire to marry her first love, a woman who allows her temper to get the better of her, and often, a woman cracking under an enormous amount of pressure as she desperately strives to live up the image of the wife that Henry VIII demands.
 Yes, Gregory’s Anne is scheming, manipulative and nasty but she is certainly not one-dimensional.

 Anne is not Gregory’s protagonist of course, Gregory tells Anne and George Boleyn’s story through the eyes of their eldest sister, Mary Boleyn.
 She creates a harsh picture of Anne’s parents and her uncle Norfolk, presenting them as social climbers who use the young women in their family to advance their own careers.
 But there is a theme that underlies Gregory’s treatment of Anne’s relatives, and while it is unfair, it serves a purpose.
 Central to the story are three young people who are unable to follow their hearts.